alexstedman/PersonalProjects/Fundsmith_Equity_Project/README.md

 The prices for these holdings needed to be found another way.
 I scoured the internet and found them through investing.com, then it was a small step to put the data into a csv file and read them into the DataFrame.

 For reference, at this point my DataFrame has columns of every holding that has existed in the Fund, with '1's and NaNs for dates where the holding is present or not in the Fund (I shall call this thee 'visibility').
 There are also columns of every holding with its opening price on the day.
 There is one final bit of information to obtain to complete the data collecion - currency movements.
 The Fundsmith Equity Fund invests in stocks in the UK, USA and Europe.  yfinance can again be used to pull the currency exchange rates.
 Once this was done, the final DataFrame was created by multiplying the visibility of the holdings by the opening prince of the holdings and (if necessary) the exchange rate, followed by appending the Equity Fund price (draw again from yfinance).

+## 3. Use Linear Regression to predict weights of the fund holdings